Bouncer-zz/visual-metaphors/README.md

 # visual-metaphors
-Dataset for visual metaphors book
+Annotated dataset of visual metaphors using crowdsourcing